Zenken Kojitsu: Creation

 According to a postscript by Yōsai's grandson Kikuchi Takeku, Yōsai began writing the series in 1818 and finished in 1868.
 Meanwhile, a foreword by the Confucian scholar Matsuda Nobuyuki noted that the manuscript had been completed, so it may be assumed that an initial draft was complete by that time.
 Additionally, the first edition of Volume 2, Book 4 was released in 1843, but after that publication stalled, perhaps for business reasons.
 The series was likely not released in complete form until the beginning of the Meiji Era in 1868.
 According to the introduction of the series, it seems that Yōsai had intended to create an additional volume of historical investigations.
 In 1903, Takeku and the editor Yamashita Shigetani released a version called the (考証前賢故実, Kōshō Zenken Kojitsu), which contained an additional volume of investigations into the systems and customs of old Japan for a total of 11 volumes.

 The style of the work is based on the biographical portraits of Chinese artists such as Shangguan Zhou (上官周).
 In the creation of the sketches, Yōsai also borrowed from the patterns of the (集古十種, Shūko Jisshu) and emulated respected artists of the past, such as Ariwara no Narihira and Ono no Michikaze.
 However, some of his sketches held by the Tokyo National Museum show that he also used models to capture poses.
 In addition, a bibliography at the end of Volume 10 lists 264 different texts used for background research, including history books including the Kojiki and Nihon Shoki and literature including the Kokin Wakashū and The Tale of Genji.
 Additionally, the Tokyo National Museum possesses a version of the Zenken Kojitsu that includes sketches of the references used on each page, providing the sources for the costumes and possessions of the illustrated figures.

 In 1850, a special copy of one book of the Zenken Kojitsu made its way, through the regent Takatsukasa Masamichi, to the eyes of Emperor Kōmei.
 Additionally, in 1868, a woodblock print copy of the complete series was presented to Emperor Meiji by Sanjō Sanetomi and Higashikuze Michitomi.
 For his achievement, Yōsai was in 1875 granted the title of Master Painter of Japan (日本畫士).
-However, it is important to note that this achievement is recorded only in documents associated with Yōsai himself, and has not been confirmable based on official documents.
+This achievement is recorded only in documents associated with Yōsai himself, and has not been confirmable based on official documents.